slimbootloader/documentation/source/security/firmware-resiliency-and-recovery.rst

             |   EMTY   |  0x000000(0xFF200000)  |  0x071000  |  Uncompressed,  NV    |
             +----------+------------------------+------------+-----------------------+

+The |SPN| components covered by firmware resiliency and recovery are all the regions in the Top Swap and Redundant regions.

 Whenever a failure is detected on one partition, a boot is tried from the other partition.
 If successful, the failing partition is overwritten with the working partition.
 Then, a normal boot to OS is executed, cancelling out a firmware update if one is in flight.
 Thus, this can occur during a normal boot, or a update-related boot.
 So, the primary partition can be copied over to the backup partition and vice versa.